ajcborges/devsecops-tactical-workbook/docs/_source/ruby.rst

 .. image:: ../images/crab-298346_1920.jpg
    :align: center

 "Ruby is simple in appearance, but is very complex inside, just like our human body. [#]_ " Yukihiro “Matz” Matsumoto

 .. [#] Matz, speaking on the Ruby-Talk mailing list, May 12th, 2000.

+Getting some Ruby basics under your belt is very helpful if you think you will be doing future work with puppet, including facter and rspec.

 .. index::
    single: Ruby